la-x/wirelog/README.md

   ServerName wirelog.test
 </VirtualHost>

-The url wirelog.test should now be accessible for development.
+The url 'wirelog.test' should now be accessible for development.

-The following requires the nodejs and composer application(s) to be installed.
+The following requires the nodejs and composer applications to be installed.
 Following this, perform the below commands/installs:

-composer require laravel/ui
-php artisan ui bootstrap
-composer require laravelcollective/html (optional) php artisan ui:auth (if required)
+composer require laravel/ui (this may take serveral minutes) php artisan ui bootstrap composer require laravelcollective/html (optional) php artisan ui:auth (already installed in this clone)

 perform the following commands: npm install npm run dev

-regenerate .env file and add the above database name and phpMyAdmin login credentials.
+regenerate .env file and add the above database name and phpMyAdmin login credentials. cp .env.example .env php artisan key:generate

 run:
 php artisan storage:link

+add images from public/stock_img to public/storage/cover_images

 to create new project exluding existing database entries, create new database 'wirelog' and run the following command: php artisan migrate